Laura Ingalls Wilder: Writing career

-Authorship controversy
+Authorship

 Some, including Lane's biographer William Holtz, have alleged that Wilder's daughter was her ghostwriter.
 Existing evidence including ongoing correspondence between the women about the books' development, Lane's extensive diaries, and Wilder's handwritten manuscripts with edit notations shows an ongoing collaboration between the two women.

 Miller, using this record, describes varying levels of involvement by Lane.
 Little House in the Big Woods (1932) and These Happy Golden Years (1943), he notes, received the least editing.
 "The first pages...and other large sections of [Big Woods]," he observes, "stand largely intact, indicating...from the start...[Laura's] talent for narrative description."
 Some volumes saw heavier participation by Lane, while The First Four Years (1971) appears to be exclusively a Wilder work.

 Miller concludes that, "[i]n the end, the lasting literary legacy remains that of the mother more than that of the daughter....
 Lane possessed style; Wilder had substance."

 The controversy over authorship is often tied to the movement to read the Little House series through an ideological lens.
 Lane emerged in the 1930s as an avowed conservative polemicist and critic of the Franklin D. Roosevelt administration and his New Deal programs.
 According to a 2012 article in the New Yorker, "When Roosevelt was elected, she noted in her diary, 'America has a dictator.'
 She prayed for his assassination, and considered doing the job herself."
 Whatever Lane's politics, "attacks on [Wilder's] authorship seem aimed at infusing her books with ideological passions they just don't have."

-On the topic of historical fiction and its influence on modern views of race relations, literary scholar Rachelle Kuehl notes that Laura Ingalls Wilder’s Little House series has received backlash for her problematic portrayal of Native Americans.
-They have also been the subject of postcolonial writing including Kathy Jetnil-Kijiner's "To Laura Ingalls Wilder" included in her 2017 collection Iep Jaltok: Poems from a Marshallese Daughter.
+On the topic of historical fiction and its influence on modern views of race relations, literary scholar Rachelle Kuehl notes that Wilder’s Little House series has received backlash for her problematic portrayal of Native Americans.